MrEttore/SanctuAIry/README.md

 ## 🙏 Acknowledgements

-- Meta AI for the open-source LLaMA models
+- Meta AI for the open-source LLama models
 - The open-source community for tools and inspiration ❤️